 - Team building

-An engineering manager guarantees increased the benefit for the organization and clients working on improving efficiency, enhanced effectiveness and replicating success.
+An engineering manager guarantees increased benefits for the organization and clients working on improving efficiency, enhanced effectiveness, and replicating success.

 Is EM the right program for you?

 Engineering Management would be the right choice of career for you if,

 - You are an engineering major who is interested in developing skills in business, technology management, or entrepreneurship.

 - You are interested in industrial management, technology entrepreneurship, or R&D management.